 There are a lot of plugins covered in this article and related video so let’s address one question first up: Do you have to have so many?
 Of course not.
 I’ve accumulated a lot of plugins over the years.
 Many of them I’ve bought but I also get a lot of plugins for free.
-I also work on tons of different types of material (I do my own music, but also mixing and mastering work for others), so I need different types of tools for different situations.
+I do my own music, but also mixing and mastering work for others.
+I need different types of tools for different situations.

-I’m only presenting you the stuff I like and have used personally.
+In this review, I’m presenting you the mix bus compressor plugins I like and use.
 But please do not feel like you need to get a ton of different plugins in order to get good results.
-Take a look at what is available, demo different products and think about what do you really need and what kind of sound you are looking to achieve.
-If you’re consistently working with the same type of material, you might only ever need one good master bus compressor plugin that works for what you are doing.
+Take a look at what is available.
+Demo different products.
+Think about your needs.
+What kind of sound you are looking to achieve?

-For your convenience, here is a list of all the included plugins with links.
-Continue reading for the video and blog post with further thoughts below.
+For your convenience, here is a list of all of the chosen plugins.
+Continue reading for the blog post and video below.

 - Waves SSL G-Master Bus Compressor